aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2021/aspose-words-for-cpp-21-3-release-notes/_index.md

 System::SharedPtr<NodeCollection> GetChildNodes(NodeType nodeType, bool isDeep)
 {{< /highlight >}}

-These changes enables to enumerate child nodes of ranged structured document tag.
+These changes allows to enumerate child nodes of ranged structured document tag.
 For customer convenience feature follows CompositeNode pattern and returns live collection.

 Use Case: Explains how to work with child nodes of StructuredDocumentTagRangeStart